mark-spurgeon/react-native-space/README.md

 # TODO

 - Component ID system [crucial] : generate ID. 👌
-- Memory object : keep objects in mind to re-render them when on the right coordinates. (close to being done) 👌
+- Memory object : keep objects in mind to re-render them when on the right coordinates. 👌
 - Add components while already running 👌
-- Take velocity into account when moving the space around. 🔨
+- Take velocity into account when moving the space around. 🔨 ( ! this will cause issues with getting the spaceview's position)
-- Remove objects when not in the box. (close as well, goes with memory system) 🔨
+- Remove objects when not in the box.
+Use `_selectActiveComponents()` whenever components are added or space position has changed 🔨
+- Function : getBoundary() 🔨 [probably wait till conversion to `spaceunit`s ]
+- Fix : getPosition() -> not always right apparently
+- Convert x and y positions to units and not points --> create `spaceunit` value, change `unitsize` to `spaceunit`, which is how many points a unit is --> enables crossplatform consistency 🔨🚨
+- Set a limit boundary to the accessible space --> requires conversion to specific space units 🔨

+(🚨 : will change the usage so a rupture with current versions)